Centre for Integrated Rural Development

-- The centre has organized an awareness programme in dryland oil seed cultivation for farmers of Visakhapatnam, Vizianagaram and Srikakulam Districts.
+- The centre has organized an awareness programme in dryland oil-seed cultivation for the farmers of Visakhapatnam, Vizianagaram and Srikakulam Districts.

-- The centre has designed a machine optimizing oil production from pongamia and jatropha seeds to produce bio-diesel at low cost.
-The same machine is placed in the centre labs and being used for bio-diesel production.
+- The centre has designed a machine optimizing oil production from pongamia and jatropha seeds to produce bio-diesel at a low cost.
+The same machine is placed in the centre's labs and being used for bio-diesel production.

 - Experts from NABARD have been invited for discussions to identify areas for collaboration.

 - The centre is actively participating in the extension programmes of integrated rural development.